LabKey/labkey-ui-components/packages/base/README.md

 ### version ???
 *Released*: ???

-* Add filteredSelectedIds field to QueryGridModel for better support of selection on filtered grids
+* Add isFiltered method to QueryGridModel for better support of selection on filtered grids

 ### version 0.16.0
 *Released*: 18 September 2019